VysePresident/MafiaBot2/README.md

 -The bot should be able to host multiple different games simultaneously.
 Look into "Sharding"?

+-Allow admins to set up a custom role & generic server configurations & defaults for when you implement multiple games.

 -The bot should be able to track edits/deletions efficiently only from players with the "ALIVE" role in the game_thread.

 -Track post counts and create a command that lists the number of posts from each user in the past **24 hours** (we can also allow the mod to adjust this time later).